scionproto/scion/doc/sig.rst

 2. The IP packet reaches a SIG in the sender’s network via standard IP routing.

 3. Based on the destination IP address, the source (ingress) SIG determines the destination (egress) SIG's ISD-AS endpoint address.
 To achieve this, SIGs are administratively configured with a set of partner ASes and discover SIGs present at these ASes.
-They then exchange IP prefixes.
-The description of that protocol is yet to be written.
+They then exchange IP prefixes using :ref:`SGRP <sgrp>`.

 4. The ingress SIG encapsulates the original IP packet within one or more SCION packets and sends them to the egress SIG.
-If necessary, the ingress SIG performs SCION path lookups and selects a SCION path to the egress SIG.
+The ingress SIG performs SCION path lookups and selects a SCION path to the egress SIG.

 5. The egress SIG receives the SCION packet or packets and decapsulates the original IP packet.
 It then forwards the packet to the final IP destination using standard IP routing.